 If you’re coming from Portland, Oregon you will want to take 205 North across the Glenn Jackson Bridge and take exit 27, the first exit on the opposing side of the bridge to Camas.
 You’ll merge on to WA-14 East and continue straight for 27 miles until you reach your destination.
 If you just plan on hiking up the rock, there is plenty of parking on the right.
 The campground is located on the left after you pass the ranger station.
 This is also the turn you will take if you plan on hiking Hamilton Mountain.

 Beacon Rock Trail

 At Beacon Rock, there is rock climbing or the option to hike up the trail.
-Rock climbing on the northwest corner is open all year, and the east face does not allow climbing.
-The remainder of the rock is open Feb.
+Rock climbing on the northwest corner is open all year.
+The east face of the rock does not allow climbing.
+The remainder of the rock is open from Feb.
 1st to mid-July.

 Since this hike is quite short and can get busy on the weekend, there might be a lot of people at the top with you.
 Keep that in mind if you are wanting to spend some time at the top of the rock.
 I have hiked this trail a lot since it’s only about 30 minutes from me and I’ve seen field trips on weekdays when I thought it would have otherwise been empty.
 Another note is that dogs are allowed as long as they are leashed!